 - Trevor Lawrence: (Current ADP: Late 7th | Value Pick ADP: Late 6th)

 - Kenny Pickett: (Current ADP: Early 14th | Value Pick: Anywhere in the 13th)

-You'll be fine drafting 2 of these quarterbacks.
-One in the 10th or 11th round and the other in the 12th or 13th.
+You'll be fine drafting a QB late, but make sure you're not waiting too long and picking up a valueless QB.
 Be sure to not to reach!
 My personal cheat sheets have ADP on them so I don't get crazy and jump the gun.

 It's The 10-12th Round & You Lack a Quarterback

 - Russell Wilson

 So you're in a league that has two starting quarterback slots and you're wondering what to do.
 Here's some tips:

 - Don't pay a lot of attention to ADP.
 Guys will reach for the quarterback they like.